alibaba/butterfly/docs/en-US/group.md

 ### Class _`<Class>`_ (Option)
 &nbsp;&nbsp;extended class
 ### scope _`<String>`_ (Option)
-&nbsp;&nbsp;scope: When the scope of the node is consistent with the scope of the group, it can be added to the group.
+&nbsp;&nbsp;scope: When the scope of the node is the same as the scope of the group, it can be added to the group.
 You can join as you like without setting it by default

 ```js
 // single scope